Bunjekelly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays a confused smiley "(Ôo)' a script that displays the content of the /etc/passwd file a script that display the content of /etc/passwd and /etc/hosts
+a script that displays a confused smiley "(Ôo)' a script that displays the content of the /etc/passwd file a script that display the content of /etc/passwd and /etc/hosts a script that display the last 10 lines of /etc/passwd